openjs-foundation/cross-project-council/PROJECT_CHARTER_TEMPLATE.md

 # ${PROJECT} Charter

-_note: the purpose of a project charter is to provide a brief introduction_ _to the project from a technical, community, or business perspective.
+_note: the purpose of a project charter is to provide a brief introduction_ _to the project from a technical and community perspective.
 The_ _document also connects a project's community leadership and governance with the_ _OpenJS Foundation's governance._

 ## Section 0: Guiding Principles (optional)